We Respect Your Privacy

 Residents of the EU may have additional choices with respect to the Personal Data we process about them.
 Please see the section below on European Data Protection and Data Transfer for more details.

-You may request access to the personal information that we hold about you.
+You may request access to the personal information that we hold about you or request restrictions on use or deletion of data.
 If you wish to make such a request, we will ask that you reasonably verify your identity.
-Please write to us at firstname.lastname@example.org, to make the request, and include the following personal information so that we can access any information we have about you: your name, home address, and email address(es).
+Please write to us at email@example.com, to make the request, and include the following personal information so that we can access any information we have about you: your name, home address, and email address(es).

 How We Share Data with Third Parties